BP spill claims deadline may slip by year or more

 That scenario would move the deadline well into 2015.

 The 2010 rig explosion killed 11 workers.
-The mile (1.6 km)-deep Macondo oil well then poured over 4 million barrels of oil into the Gulf of Mexico, fouling coastlines from Texas to Florida.
+The mile-deep Macondo oil well then poured over 4 million barrels of oil into the Gulf of Mexico, fouling coastlines from Texas to Florida.

 "FICTITIOUS" CLAIMS